-2-6-107 Conflicts of Interest
+δ 2-6-107 Conflicts of Interest.

-No Judge shall officiate in any proceeding in which he/she has any personal interest, personal bias, or in which, any party, witness or counsel is related to the Judge by blood or marriage within the third degree or in which any party, witness or counsel stands in the relationship to the Judge of ward, attorney, client, employer, employee, landlord, tenant, business associate, creditor or debtor.
+No Judge shall officiate in any proceeding in which he/she has any personal interest, personal bias, or in which any party, wither or counsel is related to the Judge by blood or marriage within the third degree, or in which any party, witness or counsel stands in the relationship to the Judge of ward, attorney, client, employer, employee, landlord, tenant, business associate, creditor or debtor.
 A Judge shall be knowledgeable about the personal and fiduciary financial interests of his/her spouse and minor children in the Judge's household.
 For these purposes, service as a Judge for the Tribe shall not constitute disqualification by virtue of such employment by the Tribe.

-2-6-108 Disqualification of Judge
+δ 2-6-108 Disqualification of Judge.

-- A. The Tribal Judge shall exercise his/her own best judgment, and discretion, based upon the Judge's integrity, when determining when and if a Judge should disqualify himself/herself from a proceeding. - B. In a matter that requires disqualification, the Tribal Judge may, instead of withdrawing from the case, disclose on the record the basis for the disqualification.
-If, based upon the disqualification, the parties and lawyers all agree in writing that the Judge's relationship is immaterial, or that the Judge's financial interest is insubstantial, the Judge is no longer disqualified, and may participate in the proceeding.
-The agreement signed by all parties, lawyers and Judge shall be incorporated into the record of the proceeding.
+The Tribal Judge shall exercise his/her own best judgment and discretion, based upon the Judge's integrity, when determining when and if a Judge should disqualify himself/herself from a proceeding.

-2-6-109 Special Judges
+In a matter that requires disqualification, the Tribal Judge, may, instead of withdrawing from the case, disclose on the record the basis for the disqualification.
+If, based upon the disqualification, the parties and lawyers all agree in writing that the Judge's relationship is immaterial, or that the Judge's financial interest is insubstantial, the Judge is no long disqualified, and may participate in the proceeding.
+The agreement signed by all parties, lawyers and Judge shall be incorporated in the record of the proceeding.

-The Chef Judge, with the approval of the Tribal Council or the Law and Order Committee, shall maintain a list of Special Judges and shall from time to time appoint Special Judges as needed for the administration of justice.
-The Special Judges shall be licensed to practice law in a state of the United States and licensed to practice law in the Spirit Lake Tribal Court.
+$\delta 2$ -6-109 Special Judges.

-2-6-110 Oath of Office
+The Chief Judge, with the approval of the Tribal Council or the Law and Order Committee, shall maintain a list of Special Judges and shall from time to time appoint Special Judges as needed for the administration of justice.
+The Special Judges shall be licensed to practice law in a state of the United δ 2-6-110 Oath of Office.